Kapral67/FamilyDirectory/README.md

                   when using Cloudflare as the Nameserver for my root domain.
 For these purposes, Cloudflare is free if you already own the root domain.*

         - You will also need to set a temporary A record for `${ORG_FAMILYDIRECTORY_HOSTED_ZONE_NAME}` in your hosted zone's record table select **Create record** button and leave the record name blank, make sure Record type is **A** and set the TTL to something short like 300 seconds.
 The routing policy should be **Simple routing** and the Value of the record can be anything (this is a dummy record so that Route53 allows us to attach A records to subdomains and is overwritten by the `FamilyDirectoryAmplifyStack`).
 You can use the value `93.184.216.34` (which is the A record value of `example.com` at the time of writing)

         - Wait Until DNS Propagates, Then Continue

     2. Now, deploy the `FamilyDirectoryApiGatewayStack`
         - This stack should cause all stacks except `FamilyDirectoryAmplifyStack` to deploy along with because they are all dependents of this stack.
-        - Since there lots of artifacts being deployed and dns validation occurring on some stacks, this will take awhile
+        - Since there lots of artifacts being deployed and dns validation occurring on some stacks, this will take a while

     3. **==TODO==** *Need Instructions for adding Root Member to Database before deploying `FamilyDirectoryAmplifyStack`*

 ***TODO** Finish Deployment Order*